-- Huckleberries- Try making chocolate covered huckleberries by substituting blueberries with huckleberries.
+- Huckleberries or Acai- Try making chocolate covered huckleberries or acai by substituting for blueberries.

 - Dove Chocolate- Dove chocolates are a quality chocolate that can be used to melt.

-- Make sure to pat the blueberries dry.
-If the blueberries are wet or even damp, the chocolate won't stick to them.
+Make sure to pat the blueberries dry.
+We discovered while testing this recipe if the blueberries are wet or even damp, the chocolate won't stick to them.